Skip to main content

 How long do you have to take Brilinta after a stent?

-Brilinta is taken for at least 12 months after a stent placement, also known as a percutaneous coronary intervention.
+Brilinta is usually taken for at least 12 months after a stent placement.
 After the first 12 months, Brilinta should be taken for an additional 12 months at a lower dose.
-Your doctor will evaluate your condition at your follow-up visits to determine how long you should be on Brilinta.
+A healthcare provider will evaluate a person’s condition at follow-up visits to determine how long they should be on Brilinta

 Can you ever stop taking Brilinta?

 Treatment with Brilinta is usually considered long-term.
-Your doctor may want to stop Brilinta if you are tolerating it poorly or experiencing adverse effects.
-Discontinuation of Brilinta too soon can increase the risk of heart attack or stroke if you have ACS or coronary artery disease.
+A healthcare provider may want to stop Brilinta in those who tolerate it poorly or experience adverse effects.
+The discontinuation of Brilinta too soon may increase the risk of heart attack or stroke in those with coronary artery disease

 Brilinta and Plavix are generally comparable in terms of safety and effectiveness.
-However, Brilinta has been shown to cause more bleeding and shortness of breath compared to Plavix.
-Both drugs should be avoided with other blood thinners to decrease the risk of adverse effects.
+However, Brilinta has been shown to cause more bleeding and shortness of breath than Plavix.
+To decrease the risk of bleeding, both drugs should be avoided with other blood thinners.